Published: 07 Jan 2025 | Reading Time: 10 min

-Views in DBMS are virtual tables containing rows and columns obtained as a result of a query in SQL, i.e., Structured Query Language.
+Views in DBMS are virtual tables containing rows and columns obtained as a result of a query in SQL (Structured Query Language).
 Views streamline how users interact with data from one or more tables.
-Unlike traditional tables, views don’t store data directly; instead, Whenever the end-user requests the data according to specified needs, they generate results by executing a predefined query whenever accessed rather than revealing the complete information of the table.
+Unlike traditional tables, views don't store data directly; instead, whenever the end-user requests the data according to specified needs, they generate results by executing a predefined query whenever accessed rather than revealing the complete information of the table.

 Views in SQL are invaluable for simplifying complex queries, improving security, and presenting data in an easy-to-understand format.
-In this article, we’ll understand views in DBMS, their types and how to create them.
+This article provides a comprehensive understanding of views in DBMS, their types, and how to create them.

-Present Data Flexibly: Holds work in the same manner as files but lets data be shown according to user preferences without changing the structure in the database.
+Present Data Flexibly: Views work in the same manner as files but let data be shown according to user preferences without changing the structure in the database.
 That is, one user may only require data summarisation for overall sales, while another may require actual transactions.
-Opinions can meet all these requirements.
+Views can meet all these requirements.

 Creating a view in DBMS means using an SQL statement to define a virtual table based on a query.
 Basically, a view can simplify complex data by combining information from one or more tables and showing it to the user.
 Once a view is created, it acts like a regular table, but it does not store data.
 Instead, it displays data based on the query that is asked.
 To create a view, the CREATE VIEW command is used, followed by the SQL query that selects the data you want to display.